embedly/embedly-docs/tutorials/start.rst

 .. image:: http://embed.ly/static/images/simple_embed.jpg

 This is just one example of how one can use Embedly.
-With over 215 different providers and more added weekly; Embedly is the apex for embedding any url.
+With over 215 different providers and more added weekly; Embedly is your one-stop shop for embedding any url.